seanliang/Codecs26/README.md

 ------------------
 Using [Package Control](http://wbond.net/sublime_packages/package_control) to find, install and upgrade *Codecs26* is the recommended method to install this plug-in.

-Otherwise, you can download this repository as a zip file, unzip it, and rename the new folder to *Codecs26*, then move this folder to *Packages* folder of Sublime Text (You can find the *Packages* folder by clicking "Preferences > Browse Packages" menu entry in Sublime Text).
+Otherwise, you can download this repository as a zip file from one of the branchs (master for 64bit, x32 for 32bit) which matchs your platform.
+Unzip the archive and rename the new folder to *Codecs26*, then move this folder to *Packages* folder of Sublime Text (You can find the *Packages* folder by clicking "Preferences > Browse Packages" menu entry in Sublime Text).

 Contact me
 ------------------